KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## MMM-OlympicGames by fewieden

-1. found 'node-fetch' in file `CHANGELOG.md`: Replace it with built-in fetch.
-2. found 'node-fetch' in file `README.md`: Replace it with built-in fetch.
+1. found 'node-fetch' in file `README.md`: Replace it with built-in fetch.
-3. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.
+2. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.
-4. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+3. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
-5. found 'node-fetch' in file `bloomberg.js`: Replace it with built-in fetch.
+4. found 'node-fetch' in file `bloomberg.js`: Replace it with built-in fetch.
-6. found 'node-fetch' in file `nbc.js`: Replace it with built-in fetch.
+5. found 'node-fetch' in file `nbc.js`: Replace it with built-in fetch.
-7. found 'node-fetch' in file `paralympic.js`: Replace it with built-in fetch.
+6. found 'node-fetch' in file `paralympic.js`: Replace it with built-in fetch.

 ## MMM-OnScreenMenu by shbatm